echronos/echronos/components/message-queue/docs.md

 - The `message_queue` ID is typically one of the [`MESSAGE_QUEUE_ID_<name>`] constants as it must refer to a valid message queue as defined in the system configuration.

-- The `message` pointer must point to a valid memory region large enough to hold a message of the size that the message queue is configured with.
+- The `message` pointer must point to a valid memory region large enough to hold a message of the size with which the message queue is configured.

 If the queue is full, the function blocks the calling task until another task removes a message from the queue.
 When the queue is not full, the function copies the message contents pointed to by `message` to the head of the queue, which is the free slot that was least recently used.